omeka/plugin-StaticSiteExport/README.md

 ### Building a static site

-Note that the minimum version of [Hugo](https://gohugo.io/) you should use for building a static site is 0.146.0.
-Using a lower version may build without error, but the site may not render correctly.
+Note that the minimum version of [Hugo](https://gohugo.io/) you must use for building a static site is **0.146.0**.
 This is primarily due to the [new template system](https://gohugo.io/templates/new-templatesystem-overview/) introduced in that version.

 After exporting a static site, you can unzip the resulting ZIP file and immediately